Elias-Calagiu/FrontEnd-Connectflix/README.md

 ![Screenshot](https://raw.githubusercontent.com/Elias-Calagiu/FrontEnd-Connectflix/dev/logging%20user's%20friend's%20liked%20movies.PNG)

-*Haven't yet been able to figure out how to handle the promises in order to post movie object to like model in database and then compare that to the array of movie's your friend has already liked in order to create a movie match.
+*Haven't yet been able to figure out how to handle the promises in order to post movie object to like model in database and then compare that to the array of movies your friend has already liked in order to create a movie match.

 ## Technologies